12 Days in New Zealand

 - Optional Activities: Hike to Mt Eden, jump from the Skytower (or just enjoy the viewing deck), sail an America's Cup yacht, visit the Auckland Museum, explore the Hobbiton movie set tour...

-It's only a 3 hour drive to Rotorua but we can't possibly miss at least one of the beautiful stops along the way!
-We'll detour off to the rugged west coast surfing beach of Raglan for a picturesque lunch and to explore the town and surf spots before making our way to the town of Rotorua.
-Well known for its unique geothermal activity, geysers and hot mud pools that surround the town (and its distinct smell of course), this stop on our itinerary offers us many opportunities to soak up the warmth of natural hot springs, experience traditional Maori culture, and options to visit nearby Hobbiton or the underground glow-worm caves of Waitomo among many others.
+It's only a 3 hour drive to Rotorua but we can't possibly miss one of the sites that put New Zealand on the cinematic map!
+We'll detour off the highway to the charming film set of "Hobbiton", made famous by the Lord of the Rings movies, for a tour of the site and lunch before continuing on to Rotorua.
+Well known for its unique geothermal activity, geysers and hot mud pools that surround the town (and its distinct smell of course), this stop on our itinerary offers us many opportunities to soak up the warmth of natural hot springs, experience traditional Maori culture, and options to visit local kiwi birds or the underground glow-worm caves of Waitomo among many others.

 Rotorua is home to a large percentage of Māori people and makes for a great place to experience the rich culture of the indigenous people of the region.
-Combine this with a dip in the natural hot springs, a ride in a locally-invented Zorb (for those with a strong stomach), or a visit to the Lord of the Rings movie set at Hobbiton, or a "black water rafting" adventure to make the most of your Rotorua experience!
+Combine this with a dip in the natural hot springs, a ride in a locally-invented Zorb (for those with a strong stomach), or a "black water rafting" adventure to make the most of your Rotorua experience!

 Day 7 is our road trip day with a stop along the way at the powerful Huka Falls, then a scenic drive through New Zealand's inland desert, past the towering Tongariro National Park, and lots of sheep-filled fields before reaching the nation's capital city of Wellington.
 It's a creative, scenic, and cultural sea-side city with lots of museums, endless views, and even gay nightlife here - perfect for our weekend stops!

-On our first morning here we'll spend a couple hours with a local guide who will take us through the city streets giving us great background on the city and country overall.
-We'll also ensure there's plenty of time to check out the world renowned Te Papa museum, head up the cable car to the hilltop suburb of Kelburn, or enjoy the local cafes - and there are plenty!
+Once in Wellington we'll ensure there's plenty of time to check out the world renowned Te Papa museum, head up the cable car to the hilltop suburb of Kelburn, or enjoy the local cafes - and there are plenty!

 - Optional activities: Te Papa Museum, gay nightlife, underground market, cable car to Kelburn lookout, parliament buildings...